|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Slow braising in the oven makes these meaty, country-style pork ribs tender and delicious.
+Slow braising at a low oven temperature makes these meaty, country-style pork ribs tender and delicious.
+After an afternoon in the oven, the meat will fall right off the bone.

-It's an easy dish to prepare, and the oven does most of the work.
+It's an easy dish to assemble, and the oven does most of the work.
 Serve the ribs with mashed potatoes and your favorite side vegetables for a great everyday meal.
+Don't forget to pour the remaining apple cider in small glasses to enjoy with your dinner.

 - 3 1/2 to 4 pounds bone-in country style pork ribs (or about 2 to 2 1/2 pounds boneless)